paroi-tech/ladc/README.md

 * `cn.singleValue(sql, params)` fetches with `cn.all(sql)` and returns the single value of the single row;
 * `cn.cursor(sql, params)` opens a cursor and returns a promise of a `AsyncIterableIterator`.

-Members that are specific to a `DatabaseConnection`:
+Members that are specific to a `MainConnection`:

 * `cn.beginTransaction()` starts a transaction and returns a promise of a `TransactionConnection`;
 * `cn.script(sql)` executes a multi-line script;